spr12ian/my-apps-script-starter/README.md

-# Google Apps Script Development
+# Google Apps Script (GAS) Development as at 2020-05-01

-This GitHub repository puts together some info and examples on developing Google Apps Script (GAS) using node.js and Clasp with VS Code.
+This [GitHub repository](https://github.com/spr12ian/my-apps-script-starter/) puts together some info and examples on developing [GAS](https://developers.google.com/apps-script) projects locally using the [VS Code](https://code.visualstudio.com/) editor.

+My objective is to develop GAS overcoming two key limitations:

+1. The default Script Editor provided by Google lacks many features found in modern editors.
+2. Google's V8 GAS engine does not support [Javascript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), and managing load order which is file order dependent is a real pain

+[Clasp](https://developers.google.com/apps-script/guides/clasp) is a tool that lets you develop your GAS projects locally.
+Clasp is written in [Node.js](https://developer.mozilla.org/en-US/docs/Glossary/Node.js) and distributed via the [npm](https://www.npmjs.com/) tool.

+Javascript modules are supported in Node.js

-The initial version is based on the [Apps Script Starter](https://awesomeopensource.com/project/labnol/apps-script-starter) provided by [Amit Agarwal](https://www.labnol.org/about), including the useful **[step-by-step YouTube video tutorial](https://www.youtube.com/watch?v=KxdCIbeO4Uk)**.
+The initial version of this repository is based on the [Apps Script Starter](https://awesomeopensource.com/project/labnol/apps-script-starter) provided by [Amit Agarwal](https://www.labnol.org/about), including the useful **[step-by-step YouTube video tutorial](https://www.youtube.com/watch?v=KxdCIbeO4Uk)**.

-## Build with Google Apps Script 🚀
+## Build with Google Apps Script

-Setting up a modern development environment for building [Google Apps Script](https://www.labnol.org/topic/google-apps-script/) projects is easy and quick (**[video tutorial](https://www.youtube.com/watch?v=KxdCIbeO4Uk)**).

 You also need to install Node.js which includes the npm package manager.

-### :package: Getting Started
+### Getting Started

 **1.** Clone the repository and install npm dependencies and [utilities](TOOLS.md).